NOTE: This review is SPOILER FREE.

 - Childhood friend

 Hino’s story was cute.
-Although it had very few spoilers regarding the game’s overarching plot, his route did a great job catering as “build-up” for the oncoming routes and mysteries you’ll get to unravel in the later part of the game.
-Hino was also rather, an amusing character.
+Although it had very few spoilers regarding the game’s overarching plot, his route did a great job catering as “build-up” for the oncoming mysteries you’ll get to unravel in the latter part of the game.
+Hino was also an amusing character.
 I enjoyed the fact that he was physically a jock on the outside but covertly the biggest dork on the inside (the guy fangirls on ‘kawaii’ things! lol).
 His romance was a bit more of the generic childhood-friend trope, which I’m not really a big fan of.
-His route wasn’t my favorite, but it was definitely a good start.
+His route wasn’t my favorite, but it was definitely a good start for this game.

 - Best Chef